-Course Evaluations Spring 2017: As a member of our academic community, students have a number of important responsibilities.
+Course Evaluations Fall 2018: As a member of our academic community, students have a number of important responsibilities.
 One of these responsibilities is to submit course evaluations each term though CourseEvalUM in order to help faculty and administrators improve teaching and learning at Maryland.
 All information submitted to CourseEvalUM is confidential.
-Campus will notify you when CourseEvalUM is open for you to complete your evaluations for fall semester courses.
+Campus will notify you when CourseEvalUM is open for you to complete your evaluations.
 Please go directly to the website (www.courseevalum.umd.edu) to complete your evaluations.
 By completing all of your evaluations each semester, you will have the privilege of accessing online, at Testudo, the evaluation reports for the thousands of courses for which 70% or more students submitted their evaluations.